Columbus Day in New York 2021

 When is Columbus Day?

 Columbus Day falls on every second Monday in October, around the date when Christopher Columbus first set foot in America.
-In 2019 Columbus Day will be on the 14th of October.
+In 2021, Columbus Day will be on the October 11th.

 What is there to do on Columbus Day?